Dead Man Walkin'

 Living with the Manson family was a whole new world.
 At first, I thought I was losing my mind with the brain washing of the “family”.
 I gave them all my possessions (even my truck), but Manson wanted my soul.
 After three months, I escaped with nothing but the clothes on my back in December, 1968.
 I lived with a girlfriend who dealt drugs in Hollywood, but I was eventually drawn back to him when I called the ranch.
 My friends thought I was crazy for returning.

-While driven by the spirit of fear, I chose to take the drug “speed” in order to override my conscience to commit the murders, while looking for acceptance from Manson family in August, 1969.
+While looking for acceptance from the Manson family in August, 1969, I chose to take the drug “speed” in order to override my conscience to commit the murders, driven by the spirit of fear.

 My mother never stopped praying for me, always ending her letters by sharing Christ.
 My mom and dad had become much stronger in Christ as a result of seeking God after my failure, to the point of evangelizing their son.
 Also, they asked many well-known Christians to send books, write and tell me about Jesus.
 It seemed Christians were coming from all directions with the Good News of Jesus Christ.

 In the visiting room, I overheard a lady quote John 3:16 to her visitor.
 I turned to my girlfriend and quoted it to her, but she wasn’t receiving it.
 I had memorized it from childhood, and in agreement, said: “God [did] so love the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
 My girlfriend said, “You don’t believe that!”
 I said, “I do!”